OhioIoT-MQTT-Examples/ESP32-Connect/README.md

 # MQTT: ESP32 Connect <a href="https://www.ohioiot.com"><img src="https://www.ohioiot.com/images/logo.jpg" width="40" ></a>

 ## Overview
 This is the beginning of a library for you to connect your ESP32 to your new MQTT broker (Mosquitto).
-The code is explained in the YouTube video [MQTT - ESP32 Connect](https://www.youtube.com/watch?v=xxx).
+The code is explained in the YouTube video [MQTT - ESP32 Connect Using PubSubClient.h](https://www.youtube.com/watch?v=Jgq480yQDJo).

 👉 Subscribe to the [OhioIoT YouTube Channel](https://www.youtube.com/@OhioIoT?sub_confirmation=1) for more on "All Things IoT": hardware, firmware, connectivity, cloud computing, and dev toolkit.